British teenagers are among the worst in Europe for sleep problems, new report suggests

 British teenagers are stressed binge drinkers with major sleep problems… but they are good at brushing their teeth, new report suggests

-British teenagers suffer some of the worst sleep problems in Europe with many hooked on social media, a major report warns.
+British teenagers are among the most-likely in Europe to binge drink and suffer sleep problems, while many are hooked on social media, a major report warns.

 The number failing to get a proper night’s rest has risen significantly, a World Health Organisation study into child mental health found.